ImagoXV/NanoASV/README.md

 ## Adapter trimming

-Porechop will trimm known adapters
+Porechop will trim known adapters
 Is executed in parallel (default --num-process = 1 )

 ## Subsampling